Leadership

 ROCK STAR VOLUNTEERS

 We’re an all-volunteer organization.
 Seattle Central Community College helped us redesign our web site, and Michelle Szwedo stayed after class to help us with our technology and design problems; we are all learning together.
-On the culinary help front: We’ve received solid advice from Olympia food sourcing czar Brian McDonald, and hours of quality kitchen time from our volunteer cooks including Bastyr University students Julie Heath, Brittany Rouse, and Sarah Wall; sports nutrition grad student Kelly Neville; talented home cooks Val Cashman, Jackleen delaHarpe, Laura Gilliam, Dianne Niemann, Jane Taylor, Theadora Tolkin, and Dana Wolff; organic farmer Brittany McGrath-Meints; and pro cooks Jason Cohen, Tessa Hulls, and Siolo Thompson.
+On the culinary help front: We received solid advice from Olympia food sourcing czar Brian McDonald, and quality kitchen time from chefs and cooks including Bastyr University students Julie Heath, Brittany Rouse, and Sarah Wall; sports nutrition grad student Kelly Neville; talented home cooks Val Cashman, Jackleen delaHarpe, Laura Gilliam, Dianne Niemann, Jane Taylor, Theadora Tolkin, and Dana Wolff; organic farmer Brittany McGrath; and pro cooks Jessica Callahan, Jason Cohen, Tessa Hulls, and Siolo Thompson.

 FRIENDS OF MINERAL SCHOOL